The winner takes it all

 \section{Proof of Theorem \ref{th:main}(b)}

 In this section, we prove Theorem \ref{th:main}(b).
-We now explore the first passage percolation from the two vertices 1 and 2 simultaneously.
+Throughout this section, we deal with the competition process, and explore the competition from the two vertices 1 and 2 simultaneously.
 Let $\Totm$ denote the time when the SWG from these two vertices consists of $m$ vertices (recall the definition (\ref{eq:Rm}) of $R_m$).
-Furthermore, write $\mathcal{W}_n$ for the type that occupies the largest number of vertices at time $\Totan$ and $\mathcal{L}_n$ for the type that occupies the smallest number or vertices.
+Furthermore, write $\mathcal{W}_n$ for the type that occupies the largest number of vertices at time $\Totan$ and $\mathcal{L}_n$ for the type that occupies the smallest number of vertices.
 We will show that $\mathcal{W}_n$ wins with probability 1 as $n\to\infty$ and that $\mathcal{L}_n$ is hence asymptotically the losing type.
 Our first result is that $\Totan$ converges to the minimum of the explosion times $V_1$ and $\mu V_2$ of the one-type exploration processes, and that the asymptotic number $\Nlos^*$ of vertices that are then occupied by type $\mathcal{L}_n$ is finite.
-In the rest of the section we then prove that the asymptotic number $\Nlos^{**}$ of vertices occupied by type $\mathcal{L}_n$ after time $\Totan$ is also almost surely finite.
+In the rest of the section, we then prove that the asymptotic number $\Nlos^{**}$ of vertices occupied by type $\mathcal{L}_n$ after time $\Totan$ is also almost surely finite.